gquinche/streamlit-kanban-board/README.md

 - Built with [Streamlit](https://streamlit.io/)
 - Frontend powered by [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/)
-- Using the ? symbol as OG streamlit from [React Feather](https://react-feather.dev/)
+- Using the ? symbol and pen to follow streamlit theming from [React Feather](https://react-feather.dev/)